 Laura Mosquera received her M.F.A. from The School of the Art Institute of Chicago in 1999.
-She has presented solo exhibitions at the Contemporary Art Museum (CASA) in Salamanca Spain, Feigen Contemporary Gallery New York, Museum of Contemporary Art Chicago, moniquemeloche gallery, Savannah College of Art & Design, Bodybuilder & Sportsman Gallery and Hall Street Gallery in Savannah, GA.
+She solo exhibitions include the Domus Atrium (formerly Contemporary Art Museum) in Salamanca Spain, Feigen Contemporary Gallery New York, Museum of Contemporary Art Chicago, moniquemeloche gallery, Savannah College of Art & Design, Bodybuilder & Sportsman Gallery and Rosefsky Gallery at Binghamton University.
 A permanent installation of paintings has been installed at the Archer Heights Branch Library commissioned through the City of Chicago Percent for Art Program, and 8 billboards of her paintings continue to be exhibited at the Red Line Subway station at Chicago Ave. and State Street sponsored by the Museum of Contemporary Art and the CTA's Adopt a Station Project.
-She was in a group exhibition at the Art Institute of Chicago and is currently in a 3-person show at Georgia Southern University’s Center for Art and Theatre.
-Her work is in the collections of both the Museum of Contemporary Art; The Art Institute of Chicago and the Contemporary Art Museum (CASA) in Salamanca Spain.
-She was a Professor of Painting at the Savannah College of Art and Design.
+Her work is in the collections of both the Museum of Contemporary Art; The Art Institute of Chicago and the Domus Atrium in Salamanca Spain.
+She was a Professor and Chair of Painting at the Savannah College of Art and Design for 6 years.
 She has completed residencies at the Virginia Center for the Creative Arts; the Hambidge Center and the Ragdale Foundation.
-She lives and works in Brooklyn, NY.
+She lives and works in the Bronx, NY.